rizkifajara/hiragana-typer/README.md

 HiraganaTyper is a React-based web application designed to help users practice typing Hiragana characters.
 It features a dynamic Hiragana display, user input validation, and a visual Hiragana keyboard layout.

+## Demo

+You can try out the live demo of HiraganaTyper here: [HiraganaTyper Demo](https://hiragana-typer.vercel.app/)

 ## Features

 - Randomized Hiragana character display for practice